intel/trustauthority-client-for-python/inteltrustauthorityclient/src/tdx/gcp/README.md

-# Intel® Trust Authority Python Intel TDX Adapter
+# Intel® Trust Authority Python GCP TDX Adapter

-The **tdx/intel** adapter enables a confidential computing client running in an Intel tdx domain to collect a quote for attestation by Intel Trust Authority.
-The Intel tdx adapter is used with the [**connector**](../../connector/) to request an attestation token.
+The **tdx/gcp** adapter enables a confidential computing client running in an GCP Trust Domain Extensions (Intel® TDX) trust domain (TD) to collect a quote for attestation by Intel Trust Authority.
+The tdx adapter is used with the [**connector**](../connector/) to request an attestation token.

 ## Requirements